 Direct Care Workforce Strategies Center

 Without a strong direct care workforce, families and caregivers face increased pressure to step in and deliver care that is often insufficient for the complex health needs of older adults and people with disabilities.
-The Direct Care Workforce Strategies Center, funded by the Administration for Community Living, will support the nation’s direct care workforce by providing critical resources, tools, and training.
+The Direct Care Workforce Strategies Center, funded by the Administration for Community Living, supports the nation’s direct care workforce by providing critical resources, tools, and training.

 Funding for the Direct Care Workforce Strategies Center